ilanschnell/bitarray/README.rst

 ``pop([i])``
-   Return the i-th element and delete it from the bitarray. i defaults to -1.
+   Return the i-th (default last) element and delete it from the bitarray.

 ``remove(x)``